Difference Between Coupon Rate and Yield to Maturity

 What is Yield to Maturity?

 Yield to Maturity (YTM) is defined as the individual receiving the total amount of money after the maturation of their bonds.
-Yield to Maturity (YTM) bonds is considered to be long-term.
+Yield to Maturity (YTM) bonds are considered to be long-term.
 Also known as “Redemption Yield” and “Book Yield.”

-The most significant assumption related to Yield to Maturity (YTM) is that it was invested for half a year and should reinvest within the same if you save your money.
+The most significant assumption related to Yield to Maturity (YTM) is that it was invested for half a year and should reinvest within the same if you save money.

 The term can be compared to the current market yield as it helps to measure the cash inflows of a particular bond at the current market value and tells the individual how much they can invest and make a profit out of it.